The Last Express: Film adaptation

 On April 13, 2010, MTV's Movies Blog posted an excerpt from a recent interview with Dutch film director Paul Verhoeven.
 In the interview, Verhoeven is quoted as saying, "I am working on a movie now that is... situated in 1914.
 Basically, Indiana Jones-ish you could say, but also Hitchcockian."
 He also states that the source material is a video game, and that "the writer of the video game has asked me to keep [the identity of the game] secret until he has a script."
 Subsequently, several other websites speculated that the video game in question is The Last Express, considering the relative dearth of games set in 1914, as well as Jordan Mechner's work on the film version of Prince of Persia: The Sands of Time.

-In October 2011, Verhoeven confirmed that he is working with Mechner to develop a film adaptation of the game.
-The film would most likely be filmed in 3D, although it may not be Verhoeven's immediate next project.
+In October 2011, Verhoeven confirmed that he was working with Mechner to develop a film adaptation of the game.
+The film would most likely have been filmed in 3D, although it may not have been Verhoeven's immediate next project.
+The film remains unfinished but Jordan Mechner has uploaded the screenplay he had written for the film on his website.